meta2020/dtametasa-r/README.md

 # A likelihood‐based sensitivity analysis for publication bias on the summary receiver operating characteristic in meta‐analysis of diagnostic test accuracy

+## Citation

-See details:  Zhou Y, Huang A, Hattori S. A likelihood‐based sensitivity analysis for publication bias on the summary receiver operating characteristic in meta‐analysis of diagnostic test accuracy.
+Zhou Y, Huang A, Hattori S. A likelihood‐based sensitivity analysis for publication bias on the summary receiver operating characteristic in meta‐analysis of diagnostic test accuracy.
 Statistics in Medicine.
 2023 Mar 15;42(6):781–98.
-10.1002/sim.9643
+[10.1002/sim.9643](https://doi.org/10.1002/sim.9643)

 This folder contains reproducible R codes of simulation studies and re-analysis of the example data.